Championship Bull Riding: History

-The 2018 Road to Cheyenne Tour regular-season events were not televised and CBR went out of business after its 2018 World Finals.
-The World Finals itself was produced by the PBR and live-streamed on their subscription-based video-on-demand service, RidePass.
+The 2018 Road to Cheyenne Tour regular-season events were not televised and CBR went out of business after that year's World Finals.
+The World Finals itself was produced by the PBR and live-streamed on their paywall-subscription-based video-on-demand service, RidePass (which became a free, ad-supported channel on Pluto TV in July 2021).

-After CBR’s collapse, the CBR Bull Team Challenge was renamed the Million Dollar Bull Team Challenge and became re-affiliated with the PBR.
-Its events now take place within PBR tour stops.
+After CBR's collapse, the Million Dollar Bull Team Challenge became re-affiliated with the PBR and its events now take place within PBR Velocity Tour stops.
+The bull-riding events at Cowtown Coliseum that were previously sanctioned by CBR are now also sanctioned by the PBR.